josecabralf/TemporalETL/README.md

 ## 🏗️ Architecture Overview

 TemporalETL uses Temporal workflows to orchestrate reliable ETL pipelines that can handle failures, retries, and long-running operations gracefully.
-The system is built around a modular flow architecture where:
+The system is built around a modular, decorator-based architecture that enables automatic discovery and registration of components:

 - **ETL Flow System**: Concrete `ETLFlow` implementation that orchestrates extract, transform, and load operations through Temporal activities
-- **Query System**: Flexible query abstraction with `Query` base class, `LaunchpadQuery` implementation, and `QueryFactory` for dynamic instantiation
+- **Query System**: Flexible query abstraction with `Query` base class and decorator-based registration via `@query_type()`. `QueryFactory` provides auto-discovery and dynamic instantiation of query types
-- **Extract Method Factory**: `ExtractMethodFactory` dynamically loads appropriate extraction methods based on source and event type
+- **Extract Method Factory**: `ExtractMethodFactory` with decorator-based registration via `@extract_method()` automatically discovers and loads extraction methods from flow directories
 - **Input Standardization**: `FlowInput` provides consistent parameter handling across different workflow types
+- **ETL Worker Management**: `ETLWorker` class manages Temporal worker lifecycle with automatic workflow and activity registration
 - **Activity Functions**: Discrete units of work (extract, transform, load) that can be independently scaled and retried
-- **Database Layer**: PostgreSQL-based storage with connection pooling, thread-safety, and batch processing capabilities
+- **Database Layer**: Thread-safe singleton PostgreSQL database with connection pooling, batch processing, and automatic schema creation

 The system extracts data from Launchpad APIs (bugs, merge proposals, questions), transforms it into standardized event formats, and loads it into a PostgreSQL database for analytics.